The $3$-isogeny Selmer groups of the elliptic curves $y^2=x^3+n^2$: Moments of the size of the weighted phihat -Selmer-Selmer

 \subsection{Geometry of unlinked indices}

-\begin{definition}[Maximal unlinked set] We say that a set of indices is unlinked if any two indices in the set are unlinked.
-We call an unlinked set maximal if it is not contained in any other unlinked set. \end{definition} We will show that the main term of Theorem~\ref{theorem:phihatSelmer} comes from the terms $S_{\eta,\nu}(N,k,\mathbf{A})$ where $\mathbf{A}^{(i)}_{\bu}= 1$ for all $\bu$ outside of a maximal set of unlinked indices.
-The shape of maximal unlinked sets with respect to the function $\Phi_k$ is available from work of Klys~\cite[Section~8]{Klys}, which we summarise below.
+In the sum $S_{\eta,\nu}(N,k,\mathbf{A})$, when there is a pair of linked indices $\bu,\bv$, we should be able to use~\eqref{eq:largelinked}~or~\eqref{eq:largesmalllinked} to obtain enough cancellations from the oscillations of the symbols, unless $A_{\bu}=1$ or $A_{\bv}=1$, which forces $D_{\bu}=1$ or $D_{\bv}=1$.
+Therefore it make sense to study sets of indices that are pairwise unlinked in order to obtain the main term. \begin{definition}[Maximal unlinked set] We say that a set of indices is unlinked if any two indices in the set are unlinked.
+We call an unlinked set maximal if it is not contained in any other unlinked set. \end{definition} We will show that the main term of Theorem~\ref{theorem:phihatSelmer} comes from the terms $S_{\eta,\nu}(N,k,\mathbf{A})$ when $A^{(i)}_{\bu}= 1$ for all $\bu$ outside of a maximal set of unlinked indices.
+The shape of maximal unlinked sets with respect to the function $\Phi_k$ is available from work of Klys~\cite[Section~8]{Klys}, which we summarize below.

 \begin{lemma}[{\cite[Section~8]{Klys}}] The maximal unlinked sets are of the form

 where $\mathbf{a}\in\F_3^{2k}$ and $V$ is a subspace of $\F_3^{2k}$ of dimension $k$.
 Moreover $\pi_2(\mathbf{a})\in \pi_1(V)^{\perp}$ and $V=\pi_1(V)\oplus\pi_1(V)^{\perp}$. \end{lemma}